-No way.
+No way!
 DIY ethos in the music industry often leads to the best of everything — the best music, the best labels, the best show — you name it.
 In fact, being able to do a lot of things yourself in your music career will pay off for you in a big way.

-Here's the "but" — no matter how much you want to, you can't REALLY do it all yourself.
+Here's the "but" — no matter how much you want to, you can't really do it all yourself.
 On a small scale, you can, but when you want your music career to grow, you're going to need some helping hands.
-Here are a just a few reasons you might need help pulling off your music goals:
+Here are just a few reasons you might need help pulling off your music goals:

-You May Not Know The Ropes - If you're new to the music industry (or even if you're not), you're bound to enter uncharted territory at some point.
+- You May Not Know the Ropes: If you're new to the music industry (or even if you're not), you're bound to enter uncharted territory at some point.
 As you might recall, another music industry myth is that you shouldn't admit you don't know something — and when you're trying to take your career in a new direction, it's a good idea to find someone who can help you figure out how to make it happen.
 Help is good.

-You Don't Have Time - No one has time to do everything.
+- You Don't Have Time: No one has time to do everything.
 If you take on too much, everything is bound to suffer.
 When you're trying to build a music career, the work is seemingly endless.
 Delegation is a skill, and so is knowing where you're strong and where you're weak and bringing in people who make up for your weak spots.

-This issue is especially important for musicians.
+- This issue is especially important for musicians.
 When you're running the business side of the band single-handedly, you're distracted from the music itself.
 Although it's not always practical or possible, having someone take on some of these tasks for you is ideal.

-Outside Perspectives Help - When you're running things yourself, it's easy to get so wrapped in your small projects that you don't see the big picture.
+- Outside Perspectives Help: When you're running things yourself, it's easy to get so wrapped in your small projects that you don't see the big picture.
 Having someone else around brings in a fresh perspective and can help point out potential problem areas you have overlooked.